tos-kamiya/paracom/README.md

   Specify an explicit output file name.

 - **`-O/--auto-output`**
-  Automatically generate an output file name based on the input file name (appends `_modified`).
+  Automatically generate an output file name based on the input file name (appends `-pilcrow`).
 This option is mutually exclusive with `-o` and cannot be used when reading from standard input.